What to Do if a Tenant Has an Unauthorized Pet

 Check the Lease

-If you suspect that a tenant has a pet on the premises, the first thing to do is to check the lease.
+If you suspect a tenant has a pet on the premises, the first thing to do is check the lease.
 The lease should clearly state the pet policy and outline what will happen if an unauthorized pet is discovered.

 If there is a no-pets policy, then the tenant will be considered to have breached the contract.